Tahereh-M/Northwind-Analysis/README.md

-# 📊 Northwind Company Analysis
+# 📊 Northwind Trader's Analysis

 This project analyzes the **Northwind** database using **SQL Server** and **Power BI**.
 It includes **6 SQL queries** and a **3-page interactive dashboard** focused on **Sales**, **Operations**, and **Customers**.